Dhanasree-Rajamani/DeepLearningProject/Project/README.md

 `https://drive.google.com/file/d/1TeOIEfY2de_mEEObZjReO9VIcOt0ilVA/view?usp=sharing`
 - Use the best weights to perform object detection on a test image using the following command:
 `python detect.py --weights runs/train/exp/weights/best.pt --img 640 --conf 0.25 --source test.jpg`

+## Text Detection
+- `!pip install easyocr`
+- it is a ready to use out-of-the box model
+-

 ## Flask Application
 - Set up a virtual environment and install the necessary dependencies: